Mexico questions police over disappeared butterfly activist

 Prosecutors did not specify what made them suspect the police might have information on the whereabouts of Homero Gómez.
-Activists worry that Gómez’ disappearance could be related to retaliations by illegal loggers.
+Activists worry that Gómez’ disappearance could be related to retaliation by illegal loggers.

 Michoacan state police took over protecting the two towns while the local police were away.